MicrosoftDocs/fabric-docs/docs/get-started/roles-workspaces.md

 To create a new workspace, see [Create a workspace](create-workspaces.md).

-Everyone in a user group gets the role that you've assigned.
+Everyone in a user group gets the role that you assign.
 If someone is in several user groups, they get the highest level of permission that's provided by the roles that they're assigned.
 If you nest user groups and assign a role to a group, all the contained users have permissions.

 Users in workspace roles have the following [!INCLUDE [product-name](../includes/product-name.md)] capabilities, in addition to the existing Power BI capabilities associated with these roles.